bitzquad/bitzquad.com-2.0/posts/Journeying-Through-the-User's-Wonderland-Crafting-Experiences-That-Spark-Delight-and-Deep-Connection.md

 ![Mapping the Structure and Organization](/assets/img/blog/crafting-experiences/4.png)

-## Wireframes: visualizing Layout and Functionality
+## Wireframes: Visualizing Layout and Functionality

 Wireframes serve as the skeleton of the design, showcasing the layout and functionality without distracting visual elements.
 They allow designers to focus on the placement of content, interactions, and information hierarchy.
 By using wireframes, designers can iterate and refine the design early on, saving time and effort in the later stages.